Tony Urquhart

 Anthony Morse Urquhart, CM RCA LL.D.
 (April 9, 1934 – January 26, 2022) was a Canadian painter.
 He was recognized in the late 1950s and early 1960s as one of Canada's pioneering abstractionists, having been variously linked with the Toronto painters associated with The Isaacs Gallery and The Heart of London group that included Jack Chambers, Greg Curnoe and Murray Favro.

-Since the 1960's Urquhart has followed an independent and autonomous path in his art, centred upon his distinctive 'box' format.
-In 1968, with Jack Chambers and Kim Ondaatje, he helped found Canadian Artists' Representation/Le Front des artistes canadiens (CARFAC), the artists' 'union' that first established a fee schedule for public museum and gallery exhibitions of contemporary artists.
+Since the 1960s Urquhart has followed an independent and autonomous path in his art, centred upon his distinctive "box" format.
+In 1968, with Jack Chambers and Kim Ondaatje, he helped found Canadian Artists' Representation/Le Front des artistes Canadiens (CARFAC), the artists' 'union' that first established a fee schedule for public museum and gallery exhibitions of contemporary artists.

 Early life

 "When I was a child," Urquhart says, "there were creative people in my family: a great aunt who painted pottery; my mother who did little watercolours under instruction at school and my father who was a photographer at one time, and serious about his work.
 But I never had a relative who was an artist per se.
 Actually, my grandmother was quite a strong influence throughout my life.
 She was an artist in the sense that she liked landscaping the grounds of our house, which were considerable, given the fact that we lived in the centre of the town of Niagara Falls on half an acre.
 She had ponds made; there was a wood; there was an old barn in the back of the house.
 It was like an oasis of quiet".